-After the dough has been kneaded it is bouncy and elastic.
+After the dough has been kneaded, it is bouncy and elastic.
 In this state, it is hard to roll out the dough.
-So it is necessary to set the dough down for at least 3 hours in order to make the dough soft enough to roll and cut.
+So it is necessary to let the dough rest for at least 3 hours in order to make the dough soft enough to roll and cut.

 Cutting the udon noodles dough